 "Recording Over" Footage

 Beginning early in studio history, blank tape media was a scarce resource.
 Whenever a new production was scheduled, if there were no blank tapes available, the production would first try to fit all of its footage into blank spaces on a tape with other productions.
 If that was not feasible, earlier productions that were previously dumped to another format, or that were subjectively deemed to have low artistic value, or that otherwise had low audience scores, would be "recorded over."
-The earliest known instance of "recording over" occurred during July 1993, when Dinosaur Attack recorded over the majority of John Egan's audition footage.
+The earliest known instance of "recording over" occurred during February 1993, when When There Were Monsters recorded over John Egan's audition footage.

 During the production of the documentary 1994, Fourth of July!, the old camera was damaged by shockwaves from nearby firework displays.
 From that time forward, productions recorded using that camera and productions already on a tape where that camera was adding new footage were at continuous risk of unintentional recording over, because the camera might begin automatically rewinding and fast-forwarding while the record head was engaged.
 This threat was finally eliminated with the advent of the Ni-Ki-Oh! camera in 2002.